-Video: First Look at NEXT TO NORMAL at Paramount Theatre
+Video: First Look At NEXT TO NORMAL At Paramount Theatre

 POPULAR

-Prepare to be spellbound by the award-winning musical Next to Normal, playing through September 3, 2023 in Paramount Theatre’s intimate new Copley Theatre in downtown Aurora.
+Prepare to be spellbound by the award-winning musical Next to Normal, playing July 26-September 3, 2023 in Paramount Theatre’s intimate new Copley Theatre in downtown Aurora.

 Winner of the 2010 Pulitzer Prize for Drama, nominated for 11 Tony Awards and winner for Best Musical Score, Next to Normal is thrilling, courageous and timely storytelling at its best, all set to a contemporary rock music score.